 Founded in 1870, Syracuse University (SU) is a private, coeducational, urban institution located in the heart of Central New York.

-Syracuse is known primarily as a global research university, and an SU education is distinctive for blending a strong liberal arts core with applied and professional studies and for providing experiential learning via research and internships opportunities.
-Additionally, students can customize their learning experiences via SU centers in New York City, Los Angeles, and Washington, D.C., as well as with highly-ranked study abroad programs in nearly 40 countries.
+Syracuse is known primarily as a global research university, and an SU education is distinctive for blending a strong liberal arts core with applied and professional studies and for providing experiential learning via research and internship opportunities.
+Additionally, students can customize their learning experiences via Syracuse University centers in New York City, Los Angeles, and Washington, D.C., as well as with highly-ranked study abroad programs in nearly 60 countries.

 - Region: Northeast

 - Average ACT score: 27

 - Average SAT score: 1780 (with writing included)